-If you are requested to check writing rules, see PAM Writing Rules, on page xx.
+If you are requested to check writing rules, see PAM Writing Rules.

 Powering OFF/ON a Domain

 If you are requested to Power OFF/ON or Force Power OFF a domain, ensure that you have saved data and closed open applications.
 See Managing Domains, on page 3-1.